The Gift (Midge Ure album)

-The Gift is the debut solo studio album by Scottish musician Midge Ure, released on 7 October 1985 by Chrysalis Records.
+The Gift is the debut solo studio album by the Scottish musician Midge Ure, released on 7 October 1985 by Chrysalis Records.
 It was released while his band Ultravox were taking a break; the band would go on to release U-Vox (1986) before breaking up.
-The album reached No. 2 in the UK Albums Chart partly due to the large attention drawn to it by the single "If I Was" which reached No. 1 in the UK Singles Chart in September 1985.
+The album reached No. 2 in the UK Albums Chart partly due to the large attention drawn to it by the single "If I Was" which reached No. 1 on the UK Singles Chart in September 1985.
 "That Certain Smile" was released as the second single in November 1985, and "Wastelands" was released as the third single in January 1986.

 Background

 Daniel Mitchell and Ure wrote "Wastelands" together for the band Modern Man.
-They started a songwriting partnership that has produced 5 songs on "The Gift", including a reworking of "Wastelands", which was originally from the Midge Ure-produced Modern Man album Concrete Scheme released 1980.
+They started a songwriting partnership that produced five songs on "The Gift", including a reworking of "Wastelands", which was originally from the Midge Ure-produced Modern Man album Concrete Scheme released 1980.
+Ure had built his own new recording studio in his garden in Chiswick, and recorded most of the album there.
+The title track was dedicated to the 19th-century Scottish architect Charles Rennie Mackintosh.

-"The Gift" features 3 instrumental tracks, which was recorded on the Caribbean island of Montserrat using a Casio CZ-101.
-Ure said in 1985: